Getting around Athens

 You can hail official yellow taxis with red-on-white number plates on the street.
 Companies operating radio cabs in Athens include Radio Taxi Ikaros (tel: +30 210 515 2800; www.radiotaxiikaros.gr).

 When taxis are in heavy demand, it is not unusual to share the ride (but not the fare) with other passengers.
 Taxis are cheap by European standards.
 Tipping is not customary.

-To improve Athens's traffic and pollution problem, from Monday to Friday cars with registration plates ending in an odd number are allowed in the centre only on odd-numbered days, while those ending in even numbers are permitted only on even-numbered days.
+To improve traffic and pollution problem in downtown Athens, cars with registration plates ending in an odd number are allowed in the centre only on odd-numbered days, while those ending in even numbers are permitted only on even-numbered days.
+This applies between 0700 - 2000 Mon-Thu and 0700 to 1500 on Fridays.
+The restricted area, known as daktylios in Greek, includes the avenues and streets: Achilleos, Alexandras, Patission to the junction with Alexandras Avenue, Constantinoupoleos, Frantzi, Hamosternas, Iera Odos, Ilia Iliou, Karaiskaki Square, Karolou, Marni, Mesogeion, Michalakopoulou, Pheidipidou, Pireos, Spyrou Mercouri, Syngrou, Vryaxidos, Ymittou and Zacharof.
 Foreign cars are exempt from this scheme.

 Parking in central Athens is severely restricted.
 Luxury hotels have their own parking spaces.
 Alternatively, try the central but very crowded car park at Klathmonos Square.
 In fact, a car is more of a problem than an asset in Athens, although you may wish to rent one for a trip out of the city.